Warning Signs Of Unresolved Trauma: Recognizing The Invisible Scars

 Trauma doesn’t just affect the mind and emotions but can also have physical manifestations.

-Individuals with unresolved trauma may experience a range of physical symptoms, including headaches, stomachaches, chronic pain, fatigue, and changes in appetite or sleep patterns.
+Physical symptoms of unresolved trauma can include headaches, stomachaches, chronic pain, fatigue, and changes in appetite or sleep patterns.

 These physical symptoms can be a direct result of the unresolved trauma or can be psychosomatic, stemming from the mind-body connection.